Modern Day Resume Writing

 By Debasish Dutta; Managing Partner & CEO; Orange Corp, Global

-A topic that repeatedly bothers both fresh graduates and experienced professionals is the art of writing a resume or CV (curriculum vitae).
+A topic that repeatedly bothers both fresh graduates and experienced professionals is how to write a resume or CV (curriculum vitae).
 While the two of them are differently meant but in order to apply for a job a straight cut resume is always preferred.

 Why it matters